groue/GRMustache/Guides/sample_code/indexes.md

 @end
 ```

-As such, it must implement the `transformedValue:` method, that returns the result of the filter.
-That result will perform a custom rendering of its array argument.
+The protocol requires the `transformedValue:` method, that returns the result of the filter.

-You provide custom rendering with objects that conform to the `GRMustacheRendering` protocol (see the [Rendering Objects Guide](../rendering_objects.md)).
-Our custom rendering object will render the section tag as many times as it has items, extending the [context stack](../runtime.md) with both a dictionary containing the special keys, and the array items that will provide the `name` key.
+Since we need a custom rendering of the array, the result of the filter will conform to the `GRMustacheRendering` protocol (see the [Rendering Objects Guide](../rendering_objects.md)).

-Actually, writing [filters](../filters.md) that return [rendering objects](../rendering_objects.md) lead to code that is pretty close to the [Handlebars.js block helpers](http://handlebarsjs.com/block_helpers.html).
-You may enjoy comparing the code below to the [`each_with_index` Handlebars helper](https://gist.github.com/1048968).
+Rendering objects take full responsability of their rendering.
+Our will render the section tag as many times as the array has items, extending the [context stack](../runtime.md) with both a dictionary containing the special keys, and the array items that will provide the `name` key.

 ```objc
 @implementation PositionFilter